Updated October 2020

 Of course I want to work.
 I’ve worked since high school.
 My first paycheck came from working at a dry cleaning business.
 I took part in the federal work-study program in college, earning $4.25 an hour at the dining hall working the conveyor belt and hand washing pots and pans.
 I worked all throughout vet school.
 I’ve had three different jobs as a veterinarian.
 I miss my furry patients.
 I miss the satisfaction of helping my clients.
 I miss the camaraderie with my colleagues.
 I miss my paychecks.
 They were a huge source of pride that I could support myself financially.

 But to equate a paycheck with value is wrong.
-I may no longer be bringing in a paycheck, but I am adding immeasurable value to our family.
+I am still adding immeasurable value to our family.
 My children see first hand the hard work that goes into supporting a family.
 They see this not just from their father, who is gone much of the time in order to serve our community in amazing ways and support us financially, but they also see it in how I take care of them and serve the community in my own way.
 I care much more about whether they respect me as a person rather than what society thinks, and because they respect me, they value me as well.

-To go from a full-time veterinarian to a stay at home mother has been quite the journey for me.
+To go from a full-time veterinarian to a stay at home mother has been quite the journey for me (Edit: I have now transitioned to working from home, so the journey continues!).
 One thing is for certain: never, ever will I regret this time that I’ve spent with my children.
 There were incredibly difficult moments that made me stronger, but it’s the joyful moments that shine and stay in my heart.
 I am especially grateful to have been given the choice to stay home.
 To have the chance to be fully engaged with my family and feel like I have put my everything into being the best mother I can be is the greatest honor.

 And you know what?
 I still have my DVM.
 No one ever took it away from me.
-It has been waiting patiently as I approach a time in my life where I can utilize it once again.
+It has been waiting patiently as I approach a time in my life where I can utilize it once again (Edit: I now serve veterinarians and other professionals through financial coaching and education).
 It will serve me differently than it did at the start of my career.
 But being an “opt-out” mother has given me a completely different perspective on life and what I truly value.
 No one can ever put a price tag on that.